United Australian Automobile Industries: Holden Nova

 The Holden Nova sedan and hatchback, like the Apollo arrived in dealerships in 1989 replacing the Holden Astra (LD), a joint development with Nissan also producing the Nissan Pulsar (N13).
 The Nova was a rebadged Toyota Corolla (E90) with the front panels, grille and headlamps from the Japanese-specification Corolla FX hatchback.
 This was a similar approach to the then contemporary Geo/Chevrolet Prizm sold in the United States and Mexico, which utilised E90 Sprinter panels to differentiate between GM and Toyota models.
-While the Nova was a Toyota design, the factory producing it in Dandenong, Victoria was a Holden factory closed in 1988 in preparation of production of the Corolla/Nova.
+While the Nova was a Toyota design, the factory producing it at the Holden Dandenong Plant, which was a Holden factory closed in 1988 in preparation of production of the Corolla/Nova.

 In 1994, Holden released the second generation Nova based on the Toyota Corolla (E100), now manufactured at Toyota's Altona, Victoria facility.
 Production ended in 1996, with the Nova being replaced by the TR Astra, a rebadged version of the Opel Astra F built by Vauxhall Motors in the UK.